-The course grade is composed of grades for
+The course grade is composed of five subgrades with different weights.

-- 1. a class presentation of a paper or mini-case, with submission of the presentation slides, (10%); If there is not enough time for all groups to present once I may ask you to submit a short essay instead. - 2. a class presentation and/or submission of a data search assignment (10%), - 3. a class presentation and write-up of one out of two case studies (25%); I will take into account your preferences for one of the two cases but reserve the right to assign a case if the distribution is too unequal. - 4. a critical discussion of the case study presentation of another group that I will assign to you 1-2 days before the presentation in class (10%); This will be the case that you did not choose under point 3.
-Apart from providing your comments in class, you need to submit a one-page essay or at least four slides. - 5. a final exam (45%).
+- 1. Class participation (15%).
+This course requires quite a bit of reading.
+We will discuss the topics based on the readings that I indicate before each class.
+I expect active participation from each student.
+I might also assign papers from the reading list whose main ideas one student should present in 5-10 minutes.
+This will develop a special type of presentation skill summarizing a potentially complex issue in a very short time.
+Obviously, a necessary condition for active class participation is your presence. - 2.
+Class presentation and submission of a data search and analysis assignment (10%). - 3.
+Class presentation and write-up of one out of two case studies (20%).
+I will take into account your preferences for one of the two cases but reserve the right to assign a case if the distribution is too unequal. - 4.
+Critical discussion of the case study presentation of another group that I will assign to you 1-2 days before the presentation in class (10%).
+This will be the case that you did not choose under point 3.
+Apart from providing your comments in class, you need to submit a one-page essay or at least four slides. - 5.
+Final exam (45%).

-Presentations and discussions (points 1 to 4) should be prepared individually or in groups of two persons.
+Presentations and discussions (points 2 to 4) are evaluated individually or for groups of two persons.
 In order to pass the course you need to pass two thresholds: You need to get a minimum of 35% of points in the exam and 50% for the course in total.

-Attendance of lectures is highly recommended to pass the exam.
-It is strictly required only for at least one member of the group if you are scheduled for presentation.
+Class attendance is highly recommended to pass the exam.
+It is strictly required on those days when your group is scheduled for a presentation or discussion.